lamestation/kyber/README.md

  * Need to make sure no divs or brs get through
  * Need to find away to clean up all the white space being created
  * Need to properly concatenate subsubsection so that newlines are not added.
- * Need to migrate to makefile so that there is strict error checking on build
+ * Need to migrate to makefile so that there is strict error checking on build (currently there is **NO** error checking at all)